sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 };
 ```

-For now let's just pass the normal directly as is.
+For now, let's just pass the normal directly as-is.
 This is wrong, but we'll fix it later.

 ```wgsl
 [[stage(vertex)]]